-San Bruno Mountain State and County Park located in San Mateo County, CA is home to four federally listed butterfly species: The San Bruno elfin butterfly, mission blue butterfly, callippe silverspot butterfly, and the bay checkerspot butterfly.
-These butterfly species as well as many other wildlife species are under threat by the invasion of non-indigenous and some indigenous plant species causing harmful alterations to their habitats.
+San Bruno Mountain State and County Park located in San Mateo County, CA is home to four federally listed butterfly species: the San Bruno elfin, Mission blue butterfly, Callippe silverspot butterfly, and the Bay checkerspot butterfly.
+These butterflies and many other wildlife species are under threat by the invasion of non-native and some native plant species, which cause harmful alterations to their habitats.
 As the managers of the San Bruno Mountain Habitat Conservation Plan (SBMHCP), San Mateo County Park's division of Natural Resource Management aims to assess and combat the invasive species threats to these species.
-In 2022, vegetation management contractors, volunteers, and San Mateo County Parks (SMCP) staff treated about 269 acres of invasive or encroaching native woody shrub species within the SBMHCP area.
-These efforts were combined using manual and chemical control methods.
-The main targets of SMCP were comprised of grassland invading species including large woody shrubs and hearty forb species.
+In 2023, vegetation management contractors, volunteers, and San Mateo County Parks (SMCP) staff treated more than 195 acres of invasive or encroaching native woody shrub species within the SBMHCP area.
+These efforts used a combination of manual and chemical control methods.
+The main targets of SMCP were comprised of grassland invading species, including large woody shrubs and hearty forb species.